lemieuxl/pyGenClean/docs_src/index.rst

 Introduction
 ============

 Genetic association studies making use of high throughput genotyping arrays need to process large amounts of data in the order of millions of markers per experiment.
 The first step of any analysis with genotyping arrays is typically the conduct of a thorough data clean up and quality control to remove poor quality genotypes and generate metrics to inform and select individuals for downstream statistical analysis.

-*pyGenClean* is an informatics tool to facilitate and standardize the genetic data clean up pipeline with genotyping array data.
+:py:mod:`pyGenClean` is an informatics tool to facilitate and standardize the genetic data clean up pipeline with genotyping array data.
 In conjuction with a source batch-queuing system, the tool minimizes data manipulation errors, it accelerates the completion of the data clean up process and it provides informative graphics and metrics to guide decision making for statistical analysis.

-*pyGenClean* is a command tool working on both Linux and Windows operating systems.
+:py:mod:`pyGenClean` is a command tool working on both Linux and Windows operating systems.
 Its usage is shown below:

 .. code-block:: console

    $ run_pyGenClean --help
-    usage: run_pyGenClean [-h] [--bfile FILE] [--tfile FILE] [--file FILE] --conf FILE [--overwrite]
+   usage: run_pyGenClean [-h] [-v] [--bfile FILE] [--tfile FILE] [--file FILE]
+                         [--report-author AUTHOR] [--report-number NUMBER]
+                         [--report-background BACKGROUND] --conf FILE

-    Runs the data clean up (version 1.4).
+   Runs the data clean up (version 1.7.0).

    optional arguments:
-      -h, --help    show this help message and exit
+     -h, --help            show this help message and exit -v, --version         show program's version number and exit

    Input File:
      --bfile FILE          The input file prefix (will find the plink binary files by appending the prefix to the .bim, .bed and .fam files, respectively).
      --tfile FILE          The input file prefix (will find the plink transposed files by appending the prefix to the .tped and .tfam files, respectively).
      --file FILE           The input file prefix (will find the plink files by appending the prefix to the .ped and .fam files).

+   Report Options:
+     --report-author AUTHOR
+                           The current project number. [default: pyGenClean]
+     --report-number NUMBER
+                           The current project author. [default: Simple Project] --report-background BACKGROUND
+                           Text of file containing the background section of the report.

    Configuration File:
      --conf FILE           The parameter file for the data clean up.

-    General Options:
-      --overwrite   Overwrites output directories without asking the user.
-                    [DANGEROUS]

 The tool consists of multiple standalone scripts that are linked together via a main script (``run_pyGenClean``) and a configuration file (the ``--conf`` option), the latter facilitating user customization.

 The :ref:`proposed_protocol_figure` shows the proposed data cleanup pipeline.
 Each box represents a customizable standalone script with a quick description of its function.
 Optional manual checks for go-no-go decisions are indicated.

 .. _proposed_protocol_figure: